microsoft/app-innovation-workshop/Walkthrough Guide/01 Setup/README.md

 ### Microsoft Azure

 Creating a Microsoft Azure Account is easy!
-Just head over to the [Azure Website](https://azure.microsoft.com/en-us/free/) and create a free Account.
+Just head over to the [Microsoft Azure for Mobile Landingpage](https://aka.ms/azft-mobile) and create a free Account.
 If you already have a Microsoft, Outlook, Office 365 or Active Directory Account from you company, you can re-use it.

 ![Free Azure Account](Assets/FreeAzureAccount.png)

 Although the free Account includes a bunch of services that you can use, in this workshop we will work with advanced resources, which we need an Azure Subscription for.
 An Azure Subscriptuon is basically the way to pay for charged services and can be backed by a Credit Card or a company agreement.

 You can check the Subscriptions for you account when visiting the [Azure Portal](https://portal.azure.com) and selecting ***Subscriptions*** from the side menu.